zookz/cordova-plugin-health/README.md

 ## Tips for Android apps

+* You need to ahve the Google Services API downloaded in your SDK
-Be sure to give your app access to the Google API, see https://developers.google.com/fit/android/get-started
+* Be sure to give your app access to the Google Fitness API, see https://developers.google.com/fit/android/get-started

+some more detailed instructions are provided [here](https://github.com/2dvisio/cordova-plugin-googlefit)

 ## Roadmap

 short term

-- add registration to updates
+- add aggregated query
 - add search for workouts
 - extend the datatypes
--- food, HKCorrelationTypeIdentifierFood but customised, TYPE_NUTRITION
+ - blood glucose
--- blood pressure, HKCorrelationTypeIdentifierBloodPressure, custom data type -- location, ??, TYPE_LOCATION
+ - blood pressure  (KCorrelationTypeIdentifierBloodPressure, custom data type)
+ - food (HKCorrelationTypeIdentifierFood, TYPE_NUTRITION)
+ - location (not supported in iOS, TYPE_LOCATION)

 long term

+- add registration to updates (in Android, use sensors API of Google Fit)
 - store vital signs on an encrypted DB in the case of Android
 - add also Samsung Health as a health record for Android